CyberKnight1803/career-craft/README.md

 # Career Craft

 ## Description
-This is an GenAI app to assist you in carfting a good resume, cover-letters for a particular job.
+This is an GenAI app to assist you in crafting a good resume, cover-letters for a particular job.

 ## Project Setup
 1. Need to install docker. [installation guidelines